Almantas1112/Mysqli_Sprint/README.md

 In this system you can:

-1.Add employee and project.
+1. Add employee and project.
-2.Update project and employee.
+2. Update project and employee.
-3.Delete employee and project.
+3. Delete employee and project.

 ## Installation